magarittenguyen/magarittenguyen.github.io/_posts/2022-10-30-STT558-fourth-blog-post.md

 - Hypothesis tests are the most popular criteria used for selecting variables in practical modeling problems
 - Hierarchy of Terms -- keep the lower order terms associated with the higher order terms / interactions... (e.g. if x^2, keep x)
 - Consider things that are too highly correlated and remove those
-- Programs can help with the computation - I'm more familiar with SAS Procedures -- Modeling techniques: PROC GLM, PROC REG, PROC LOGISTIC
+- Programs can help with the computation - I'm more familiar with SAS Procedures -- Modeling techniques: PROC GLM, PROC REG, PROC LOGISTIC -- R and SPSS also available (need to be careful of the software capabilites)
 - Do not perform variable selection on IVs with known strong effects
-- keep in mind confounding factors
+- Keep in mind confounding factors

+Finding the best possible subset of variables to put in a model has been frustrating as many variable selection methods exist.
+I was not aware of all the pitfalls of my model selection methods.
+In the end, it looks like we just have to do our best to pick the best model out there for out specific data or else the conclusions might now be as telling.

 Lastly, from article list below, I fall here --> 5, 7, 8, 9